Skip to Main Content Menu Search Site

 At the Wyss, Alican is focused on modeling intestinal diseases and addressing challenges associated with them.
 Credit: Wyss Institute at Harvard University

-Inflammatory bowel disease (IBD), the umbrella term encompassing Crohn’s disease and the related inflammatory disorder ulcerative colitis, which is often called by ulcers in the intestinal wall, is incredibly disruptive to people’s lives.
+Inflammatory bowel disease (IBD), the umbrella term encompassing Crohn’s disease and the related inflammatory disorder ulcerative colitis, which causes ulcers in the intestinal wall, is incredibly disruptive to people’s lives.
 Alican explains, “Imagine an adult patient having to wear diapers all the time or check where the restroom is wherever they go.
 If an athlete gets diagnosed with IBD, they often have to retire because the disease causes serious fatigue.
 There is also a greater risk for female patients as it puts a person at high risk for maternal health issues.”
 Even worse, if these conditions aren’t well managed, they can lead to more serious complications, like colorectal cancer.

 Currently, many patients develop resistance to treatment in a short amount of time or don’t respond well to available therapeutics.
 Mostly, immunosuppressants are used to target the immune system in the gut’s epithelial lining.